Fodder beet adds energy to livestock diets

 LG Fodder Beet UK Trials Data 2023

-Fodder beet helps safeguard farmer from feed price hikes whilst benefiting land
+Fodder beet helps farmer reduce his purchased feed whilst benefiting land

 Growing fodder beet to feed cattle and sheep is helping Shropshire mixed farmer Gordon Tomley safeguard against high feed prices and benefit soil health as part of his cereal rotation.